yuvalbennaim/simpleton-state-manager/README.md

 To be notified when a model is created or modified, you subscribe to a model by it's name, provide a unique subscriber name and a callback function.

-A subscribrerKey is returned from the subscribe fucntion.
+A subscribrerKey is returned from the subscribe function.
 You need to retain this key so that you can use it to unsubscribe.

 ```javascript
   const modelName = 'modelOne';